The Four Stages of Psychological Safety

 - Contributor Safety – members feel safe to contribute their own ideas, without fear of embarrassment or ridicule.
 This is a more challenging state, because volunteering your own ideas can increase the psychosocial vulnerability of team members.

-- Challenger Safety – members can question others’ ideas or suggest significant changes to ideas, plans, or ways of working.
+- Challenger Safety – members can question others’ (including those in authority) ideas or suggest significant changes to ideas, plans, or ways of working.

 This is a really useful model from Tim Clarke.
 Of course, all models are wrong, and some are useful.
 This one is useful, despite being a linear model applied to a non-linear phenomenon of psychological safety.
 It can be useful to describe these stages to help people understand that psychological safety is not a binary “on/off” phenomenon, but a sliding scale that changes throughout the team’s journey.
 People and teams will move through these forwards and backwards, skip stages, and move into and across different “stages” in different contexts, times of day, and different teams: it is useful to think about the environments of increasing psychological safety and how that manifests.